vanjac/chromatracker-js/docs/Development.md

 # Development

+## Running Locally

+ChromaTracker works with any static HTML server.
+It's written in plain JavaScript so there's no compilation step required for hosting the development version; just navigate to `index.html`.

-## Building
+## Development Tools

 You must have [npm](https://www.npmjs.com/) and [GNU Make](https://www.gnu.org/software/make/) installed.
-Run `make` to install packages, rebuild generated files, and run the type-checker/linter.
+Run `make` to install development packages, rebuild generated files, and run the type-checker/linter.

 ## WEBL